dendronhq/dendron-site/vault/dendron.guides.cook.md

 Categories=Utility;TextEditor;
 ```

 Make sure the path to the dendron workspace matches your setup.
 Then, run `update-desktop-database ~/.local/share/applications/` in a terminal or restart your system.
 You should now see Dendron in the launcher under the Utilities section, or if you search for Dendron in your launcher.
-Launching Dendron from here will launch VSCode with your Dendron workspace open.
+Launching Dendron from here will launch VS Code with your Dendron workspace open.

 ### Change the sorting order in the Outline Panel